 500 years ago, Leonardo da Vinci’s famous anatomical drawings opened up a new era in the representation of human anatomy.
-His studies also provided the inspiration for the 3D computer models shown here, created from tomographic images using the VOXEL-MAN 3D visualization system.
-Both versions show the anatomy in their very own aesthetics.
+His studies also provided the inspiration for the 3D digital models shown here, created from tomographic image sequences using the VOXEL-MAN 3D visualization system.
+Both versions show the anatomy in their very own aesthetic.

 The layers of the scalp, and the cerebral ventricles (ca. 1490-1492, RCIN 912603) | 3D Reconstruction from MRI images | Featured on the cover of Nature Medicine (1995)